-In Above section you need to enter maven name and maven home as in the screenshot below.
+Above section, you need to enter maven name and maven home as in the screenshot below.

 We have entered the JDK details and Maven details.
 Now click save button.
 Once it saved successfully following screen will appear.

-As per above screenshot we have completed one build successfully.
+As per the above screenshot, we have completed one build successfully.
 If you want to see the build log click “Console Output” in the side navigation bar.
-It will show the build log as in the below two screen shot.
+It will show the build log as in the below two screenshot.

 Click “Back to Project” from the side navigation bar.